desmond-ong/stats-notes/docs/00-getting-started.md

 This course will be taught in `R`, which is a free statistical software environment (/ programming language) that makes it very handy to run data analysis.
 It is a fully *functional* programming language, and by that I mean two things:

 - 1) In my experience, any operation that you want to do to data, you can do it in `R`.
+There are also many user-contributed libraries (called "packages"), which continually expand the capabilities that you can achieve with `R`.
-(There are certain exceptions, e.g., I find that Natural Language Processing better done in Python than R.).
-In particular, there are handy wrappers for Python/C++ (which allow you to port `R` code to Python/C++), many user-contributed libraries and code, as well as innovative tools like Jupyter notebooks and `R Markdown` documents which allow incredible flexibility in setting up a data analysis pipeline.
+In particular, I would like to highlight innovative tools like Jupyter notebooks and `R Markdown` documents which allow incredible flexibility in setting up a data analysis pipeline.
 - 2) For programming language enthusiasts, R is also a [functional programming language](http://adv-r.had.co.nz/Functional-programming.html).
 There are some neat tricks that you can do by exploiting R's more advanced functional capabilites.

+In particular, the R community is very active, which is another plus as it allows users to easily find answers online (e.g., by searching and asking on Stack Overflow).

 #### How to download R and RStudio {-}